A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 This activity offers a unique perspective on familiar surroundings.
 Even if children walk through the same neighborhood every day, participating in a scavenger hunt can encourage them to look at their surroundings in a fresh and exciting way.

 A digital image of a young boy holding binoculars up to his eyes.
-He must be looking for items on his scavenger hunt checklist!

 12. Offer a fun and exciting escape from classroom stress.